oktomus/blender_gamepad_controls/README.md

 Simply open the project in Visual Studio Code then do `CTRL + SHIFT + P` > `Blender: Run`.

+The most important script of this addon is `gamepads/xbox_gamepad.py`.

 # Usage

 Once you loaded the addon, there is 2 operators available.
 Press `F3` and type `xbox` to see them.